-2023 · WHAT ISSUES SHOULD I CONSIDER REGARDING MY NON-QUALIFIED STOCK OPTIONS?
+2024 · WHAT ISSUES SHOULD I CONSIDER REGARDING MY NON-QUALIFIED STOCK OPTIONS?

-GRANT ISSUES YES NO Do you need help understanding the options granted to you?
-If so, consider reviewing the company's stock plan, your grant agreement, and relevant forms used by the company (e.g., for exercising options and misc. elections).
-Do you need help determining the tax implications at grant?
-Income tax is generally not due in the year of the grant, except in rare cases where the value of the option is readily ascertainable (e.g., if the option is traded on a securities exchange) or the option price is discounted.
-Is the exercise price less than the FMV at the grant date?
-If so, you may have deferred compensation, subject to tax under the IRC §409A rules.
+GRANT ISSUES YES NO Do you need help understanding the options granted to If so, consider reviewing the company's stock plan, your grangement, and relevant forms used by the company (e.g. exercising options and misc. elections). ant Do you need help determining the tax implications at a lincome tax is generally not due in the year of the grant, ex rare cases where the value of the option is readily ascertai (e.g., if the option is traded on a securities exchange) or the price is discounted. ccept in inable Is the exercise price less than the FMV at the grant dat If so, you may have deferred compensation, subject to tax the IRC §409A rules.
 Are you subject to a vesting schedule?
-If so, consider the following: Monitor the expiration of relevant time periods or the achievement of performance goals that trigger or terminate your exercise rights.
-Note whether your options have an early exercise feature, and weigh the advantages and risks of exercising prior to vesting.
-Will you be subject to clawback provisions?
-Do you need to review how termination of your employment (voluntarily or involuntarily), disability, or death might affect your interests under your plan?
-Be aware of rights tied to your relationship with the company, and be sure to plan around any foreseeable changes.
-EXERCISE ISSUES YES NO Do you need help determining the value of your interests?
-If so, consider the following: Compare the exercise price and the stock's current fair market value (FMV) to assess whether your options are "in the money" or "underwater." (continue on next column)
+If so, consider the following: Monitor the expiration of relevant time periods or the achievement of performance goals that trigger or termin your exercise rights.
+Note whether your options have an early exercise featur weigh the advantages and risks of exercising prior to vestigated. re, and Will you be subject to clawback provisions?
+Do you need to review how termination of your emplo (voluntarily or involuntarily), disability, or death migh your interests under your plan?
+Be aware of rights tied to your relationship with the compabe sure to plan around any foreseeable changes. t affect EXERCISE ISSUES YES NO Do you need help determining the value of your interest of so, consider the following: Compare the exercise price and the stock's current fair revalue (FMV) to assess whether your options are "in the mor "underwater." (continue on next column) ests?